0xHiteshPatel/appsvcs_integration_iapp/docs/datamodel/datamodel.rst

 toolchain.
 Throughout the Presentation Layer of the template the value of the Index field is used to provide a 'hard' link to a specific item within a table.

-As an example when creating LTM Pools and Monitors, we use the Pool\_\_Pools and Monitor\_\_Monitors tables.
+As an example, when creating LTM Pools and Monitors, we use the Pool\_\_Pools and Monitor\_\_Monitors tables.
 Each row in the Monitor\_\_Monitors table creates a specific monitor on the system.
 To reference a particular Monitor to use for the Pool we use the Index of the row in the Monitor\_\_Monitors